 Use you passion to gain knowledge and learn technical skills for a career in the fashion industry.

-Prepare for a career in fashion, transfer to a four-year baccalaureate-granting institution or update your skills.
+Prepare for a career in fashion, transfer to a four-year college or university or update your skills.
 College of DuPage offers:

 - Dedicated instructors with years of practical industry experience and certification.